ilyasergey/YSC2229/source/week-01-intro.rst

 past are lists, trees, and arrays.
 However, more intricate problems will require more sophisticated data structures.

-Therefore, on the goals of this course is to show how to pick a right data structure for a corresponding problem.
+Therefore, one of the goals of this course is to show how to pick a right data structure for a corresponding problem.

 What is analysis of algorithms?
 -------------------------------